Splitties/refreshVersions/docs/setup.md

     ```

-### If you have a composite / included build
+### If you have a composite/included build

+Sharing used versions with included builds is not supported at the moment.

-Included builds are not supported yet.
-If you need/want this feature,
-please vote with a 👍 on [this issue]({{link.issues}}/205) to
-help us prioritize.
+If you need/want this feature, please vote with a 👍 on [this issue]({{link.issues}}/205), subscribe to it, and tell us about your use case, to help us prioritize.

 ### Using a development version